Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-Ensure member and/or family members have the required passports and/or visa prior to final out-processing.
-Member and/or family members are not allowed to final out-process without the required passports/visas in hand for themselves (if applicable) and/or family members.
-Members electing the accompanied tour will not be permitted to out-process without having the required passports/visas in hand for themselves (if applicable) and/or family members.
+Ensure the military member and/or family members have the required passports and/or visa prior to final out-processing.
+Military members and/or family members are not allowed to final out-process without the required passports/visas in hand for themselves (if applicable) and/or family members.
+Military members electing the accompanied tour will not be permitted to out-process without having the required passports/visas in hand for themselves (if applicable) and/or family members.

 These actions are necessary to prevent unforeseen hardships to the military members and their families.
-Therefore, as a last reiteration, it is essential, members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or family members.
+Therefore, as a last reiteration, it is essential that members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or for their family members.

 Services for Outbound Personnel

-Outbound Services -- Individual service members and families are offered relocation counseling and details tailored to their specific needs and concerns.
-Most helpful is our Smooth Move workshop, which is offered monthly.
-Subject matter experts from each department involved in the PCS process cover information vital to a well-planned move.
-Subjects include Relocation Stress, Shipment of Household Goods and POV, Financial Considerations, TRICARE, Outbound TLA and Basic Entitlements and Allowances.
-The speakers are also available for questions concerning your own specific circumstances.
-Moving overseas presents unique challenges and opportunities.
+Outbound Services – Moving overseas presents unique challenges and opportunities.
+Individual service members and families are offered relocation counseling with details tailored to their specific needs and concerns.
+Most helpful is our Smooth Move workshop which is offered monthly.
+Subject matter experts from each department involved in the permanent change of station process cover information vital to a well-planned move.
+Subjects include relocation stress, shipment of household goods and privately-owned vehicle, financial considerations, TRICARE, outbound Temporary Living Allowance and basic entitlements and allowances.
+The speakers are also available to answer questions concerning your own specific circumstances.

-Departure TLA (Air Force only) -- Before departing in compliance with a PCS order, please be sure to check in with the Housing Management Office, located at Hickam Communities, Bldg # 6500 to file your TLA before you depart.
-This office is the only office that can process your outgoing TLA, you will not be able to file your departure TLA with your gaining command.
+Departure Temporary Living Allowance (Air Force only) – Before departing in compliance with a PCS order, please be sure to check in with the Housing Management Office, located at Hickam Communities in Building 6500, to file your TLA before you depart.
+This office is the only office that can process your outgoing TLA.
+You will not be able to file your departure TLA with your gaining command.
 Please call 808-448-0856 or 808-448-6888 if you have any questions.

-Loan Furniture (Air Force only) -- Temporary furniture is handled through the Furnishings Management Office (FMO) at 808-448-0300.
-A copy of orders, lease rental documents and signed loaner agreements are required.
+Loan Furniture (Air Force only) – Temporary furniture is handled through the Furnishings Management Office at 808-448-0300.
+A copy of PCS orders, lease rental documents and signed loaner agreements are required.

-Loan Furniture (Navy only) -- Arrival and Departure furniture arrangements are made through the Housing Services Center (HSC) at the Navy Aloha Center, 808-474-1820/1821.
+Loan Furniture (Navy only) – Arrival and departure furniture arrangements are made through the Housing Services Center at the Navy Aloha Center, or by phone at 808-474-1820/1821.

 Services for Inbound Personnel

-Sponsorship Training -- In support of the Sponsorship Program MFSC JBPHH offers monthly trainings at the Conference Center Classroom at Wahiawa in Building 424B on the first Tuesday of the month and quarterly sponsor training workshops for individuals who wish to become sponsors.
-This class not only covers the latest changes in policy and regulations that affect incoming personnel and their families, but also insight into what makes an effective sponsor.
+Sponsorship Training – In support of the Sponsorship Program, MFSC Joint Base Pearl Harbor-Hickam offers monthly training at the Conference Center Classroom at Wahiawa in Building 424B.
+Sponsor training workshops for individuals who wish to become sponsors are held the first Tuesday of the month for six months out of the year and then quarterly.
+Please refer to the MFSC JBPHH Great Life Hawaii website for respective dates, times and locations (subject to change).
+This class not only covers the latest changes in policy and regulations that affect incoming personnel and their families but also provides insight into what makes an effective sponsor.

-Each Fleet and Family Support Center (FFSC) and Airman and Family Readiness Center (A&FRC) has a Relocation Assistance Program (RAP) Manager/Counselor to assist you with the relocation process to help prepare you for your PCS move.
-Contact your local FFSC/A&FRC to schedule an appointment.
+Each Fleet and Family Support Center and Airman and Family Readiness Center has a Relocation Assistance Program manager/counselor ready to assist you with the relocation process and to help prepare you for your PCS move.
+Contact your local FFSC or A&FRC to schedule an appointment.
 Your receiving command should have a sponsor assigned to assist you with your transfer.
 Be sure to check with your gaining command if you have not heard from your sponsor.
-The mission of the RAP office is to help relieve some of the overwhelming stress associated with a move.
-Whether it is a PCS, Separation or Retirement, we offer service members and their families individual counseling, workshops, seminars, and resources covering all aspects of the relocation process.
+The mission of the RAP Office is to help relieve some of the overwhelming stress associated with a move.
+Whether it is a PCS, separation or retirement, we offer service members and their families individual counseling, workshops, seminars and resources covering all aspects of the relocation process.
 We encourage you to take advantage of the variety of services available.

-Upon arrival, call the Military and Family Support Center, Joint Base Pearl Harbor Hickam (MFSC JBPHH) for any assistance you might need.
+Upon arrival, call the MFSC JBPHH for any assistance you might need.
 MFSC JBPHH provides information and referral for resources available in the community and at other nearby military installations.
-Arrival services include sponsor program, and information on housing, schools, home buying, cultural tours, in-briefs, loan closet, and more.
-Call 808-474-1999 or visit the MFSC JBPHH, Monday through Thursday, 7:00 a.m. to 4:30 p.m.; Friday, 7:00 a.m. to 4:00 p.m.
+Arrival services include the sponsor program as well as information on housing, schools, home buying, cultural tours, newcomer briefs, Loan Closet and more.
+Call 808-474-1999 or visit the MFSC JBPHH, Monday through Thursday from 7 a.m. to 4:30 p.m. and Friday from 7 a.m. to 4:00 p.m.

-Sponsorship training is available through classroom training and in-person through the Military and Family Support Center.
+Sponsorship training is available through classroom training and in-person through the MFSC.